apache/flink/docs/apis/batch/index.md

     <tr>
       <td><strong>MapPartition</strong></td>
       <td>
         <p>Transforms a parallel partition in a single function call.
-The function get the partition
+The function gets the partition
-        as an `Iterable` stream and can produce an arbitrary number of result values.
+        as an <code>Iterable</code> stream and can produce an arbitrary number of result values.
 The number of elements in each partition depends on the degree-of-parallelism and previous operations.</p>
 {% highlight java %}
 data.mapPartition(new MapPartitionFunction<String, Long>() {